jamesquinlan/dsc-techstack/topics/github.md

 There is a sample repository called *Spoon-Knife* hosted by GitHub, which they created for testing purposes: [https://github.com/octocat/Spoon-Knife](https://github.com/octocat/Spoon-Knife)

 We will be using this repository to test the **Fork** feature of GitHub.
-Go to the repository page by following the link above and click the '**Fork'** button.
+Go to the repository page by following the link above and clicking the '**Fork'** button.

 When the process is finished, you will be taken to your copy of the *Spoon-Knife* project repository.
 This forked repository will be tied to your GitHub account and won't affect the original repository.
 To get a local version of the forked repository, you can follow the same *cloning* ****procedure that we already covered.